Should You Use the Common Application?

 Since 2007, the Common Application has faced competition from the Universal Application, which is meant to be more inclusive.
 The Common Application limits membership to schools that judge applicants based on a “holistic process” including at least one letter of recommendation and one college admissions essay, two elements that the Universal Application doesn’t require.
-So far, a little more than 70 schools accept the Universal Application (including big names like Harvard and Duke) but since it’s still fairly young, it remains to be seen whether the Universal Application will eventually overtake the Common Application in popularity.
+So far, a little more than 40 schools accept the Universal Application, including big names like Harvard and Duke.

 Pros and Cons of the Common Application